sarathybudithi/sarathybudithi/README.md

-- 👋 Hi, I’m @sarathybudithi
+- 👋 Hi, I’m @parthasarathybudithi
 - 👀 I’m on ny ML journey to gain expertise and collaborate on github for exiting projects